 Today, the Garmin Varia radar is compatible with a number of Garmin devices.
 Of course, the first one to be compatible is the display that can be purchased along with the radar (although it is not mandatory), and it is mainly intended for city bikes where you are not going to mount a cycling computer.

 The truth is that I wouldn't recommend it, I don't find it too interesting as a product, and if on top of that it's 100 euros different from the version that doesn't incorporate it then I directly discourage the purchase.
 Besides, unlike the Edge computers, it doesn't have a sound warning.
 Better to invest that money in a compatible cycling unit.

 Garmin has been releasing updates to support some of its products, and these are the devices you can use with the radar for now:

 - Garmin Edge 25

 - Garmin Edge 510

 Basic use of the radar

-I think this is one of the easiest Garmin products to use.
-You load it, put it in place, press the power button, and you're done.
-No more action required on your part.
-Plus, you only have to turn it on once, because as soon as you get it synced with your Edge computer, the Varia radar will turn off when you turn off the computer.
-And conversely, when you turn it on, it will send a signal to the radar to wake it up from its standby mode.
+I think this is one of the easiest of the Garmin products to use.
+You load it, put it in place, press the power button and you're done.
+It requires no further action on your part.
+And you only have to turn it on once, because as soon as you have it synchronized with your Edge computer the Varia radar will turn off when you turn off the computer.
+On the contrary, when you turn it on, it will send a signal to the radar to wake it up from standby mode.

-You can use it to change the mode, although I recommend that you leave it in the fixed position, because although Spanish law only refers to "position light" without specifying whether it is fixed or flashing, in some European countries such as France or Germany it is directly prohibited to use flashing light.
+The button will therefore be there almost in a testimonial way.
+You can use it to change the mode, although I recommend that you leave it in the fixed position, because although Spanish legislation only refers to "position light" without specifying whether fixed or flashing, in some European countries such as France or Germany the use of flashing light is prohibited.

 Update: the change of legislation in Spain already allows the use of the light in blinking mode.